SunPowered/resume/resume.md

     Freelance Engineer, 2011 - 2013

-    -   Diverse range of engineering and analytical solutions delivered to clients such as electrical circuit design, software development
+    -   Diverse range of engineering and analytical solutions delivered to clients such as electrical circuit design, software development, anlysis
-	-	Projects completed quickly yet with a rigourous emphasis to detail
+	-	Work delivered quickly with a careful attention to detail
-	-  	Innovative solutions delivered to several Toronto start-ups
+	-  	Lean and innovative solutions delivered to several Toronto start-ups

 *   **centrotherm Photovoltaics AG** - *Blaubeuren Germany*